Our commitment to your privacy

 We collect personal information that is necessary to provide you with the best possible health care to communicate with you and others involved in your care in relation to those services and and to maintain a high level of quality customer service.
 Examples include:

 - Accreditation and quality assurance activities to improve individual and community health care and practice management

-- For the purposes of research and statistical analysis. only where de-identified information is used
+- For the purposes of research and statistical analysis (only de-identified information is used unless otherwise specified)

 - To comply with any legislative or regulatory requirements